MicrosoftDocs/learn/learn-pr/azure/improve-app-scalability-resiliency-with-load-balancer/includes/2-load-balancer-features.md

 ## Internal and external load balancers

-An external load balancer operates by distributing client traffic across multiple front end VMs.
+An external load balancer operates by distributing client traffic across multiple front-end VMs.
 Client traffic may come from browsers, module apps, or other sources.
 In the healthcare organization, the balancer distributes the load of all the browsers that run the client healthcare application.

 An internal load balancer distributes load across the backend tiers.
 In the healthcare organization, the balancer would distribute load across the internal application tier.